jdeschamps/htSMLM/guide/using-htsmlm.md

 ## Activation script

 htSMLM provides an activation script that can be used to increase the activation laser power throughout a localization microscopy experiment.
-The activation script is also controlled by the automated acquisitions scripts.
+The activation script cam be started/paused by htSMLM acquisitions.

 <p align="center">
   <img height="280" src="img/activation.png">
 </p>

-The activation script estimates the number of molecules at a time, compare it to a user-defined target number and increase/decrease the activation laser pulse duration (**UV pulse duration (activation)**) to bring the estimated number of molecules closer to the target number.
+The activation script estimates the number of molecules at each cycle, compare it to a user-defined target number and increase/decrease the activation laser pulse duration (**UV pulse duration (activation)**) to bring the estimated number of molecules closer to the target number.

 ### GUI